trianglecirclexyz/cthulhu/README.md

 ### Notable Features (so far)

 - Running in the terminal
-- Filtering out unwanted results, such as application files and pornogrophy, whilst still quering results from multiple other categories (Movies, TV Shows, Anime)
+- Filtering out unwanted results, such as application files and pornogrophy, whilst still querying results from multiple other categories (Movies, TV Shows, Anime)

 ## Requirements